The best sports bras for every type of workout, from HIIT to yoga

 Avoid if: Underwire makes you feel more secure in your workouts.

 The Shock Absorber D+ sports bra is my personal favourite of the bunch for those with bigger boobs.
 As well as a comfortably compressive design with encapsulation cups that support without too much pressure, this bra has straps that are thicker and slightly padded around the shoulders.
-I find this further helps alleviate the pressure of wearing a tight sports bra.
+I find that this further helps alleviate the pressure of wearing a tight sports bra.
 It's available in limited colours - but I have it in every one, just in case they sell out.

 Buy if: You want a long-lasting, hard-wearing sports bra for high-intensity activities and you're above a 30D.